piyush82/expression-evaluator/README.md

 A micro-service to enable on the fly expression evaluation.

 # motivation
 ETSI has specified the guidelines for virtual network function (VNF) descriptors and network service (NS) descriptors.
-These descriptors can be extended to contain assurance expressions and minitoring paramaters for constitutent VNFs of the NS.
+These descriptors can be extended to contain assurance expressions and monitoring paramaters for constitutent VNFs of the NS.
 For NS orchestration, especially if the orchestrator design is influenced by micro-services design pattern, a small service that quickly evaluates these ETSI compliant VNF assurance expressions can be handy.

 # supported expressions
 This micro-service provides a REST API for on-the-fly expression evaluation, the expression must be a well formed functional composition.
 You can think of it as synonimous to a prefix expression.
 Parameters and constants are allowed, and the parameters values to be used in the expression must be supplied with the API call for evaluation.